Back to Blog

 docker exec -it caddy caddy reload --config /etc/caddy/Caddyfile

-Caddy even formats its own config neatly — just run:
+Caddy even formats its own config — just run:

 docker exec -it caddy caddy fmt --overwrite /etc/caddy/Caddyfile